 The data suggests that reported claim development had been declining from 1984 through 1991, particularly from first to second report.
-Beginning in 1994, that development has returned to higher levels more consistent with the 1985-1990 level.
-The PCRB has not made any specific adjustments in its ultimate loss estimates supporting the April 1, 2006 Loss Cost Filing to account for any changes in emergence patterns.
+Beginning in 1994, that development has returned to higher levels but still lower than the 1985-1990 level.
+The PCRB has not made any specific adjustments in its ultimate loss estimates supporting the April 1, 2007 Loss Cost Filing to account for any changes in emergence patterns.